Sodium polyacrylate: Clay–polymer hydrogels

-Metal Ions
+Metal ions

 Experiments and studies have shown that the incorporation of 0.3 wt% sodium polyacrylate in collagen (Co) fibers can improve the mechanical properties and thermal stability of the composite films.
-Sodium polyacrylate can form films and composites with different cationic polymers, proteins, and other substances which can benefit the properties of the film.
+Sodium polyacrylate can form films and composites with different cationic polymers, proteins, and other substances, all of which can benefit the properties of the resulting film.
 Furthermore, sodium polyacrylate has the potential to combine with metal ions because of its characteristic polyanionic property which would allow for more reinforcing of the material.
 When collagen and sodium polyacrylate (Co-PAAS) blend films were combined with Ca2+, Fe3+, and Ag+ ranging from 0.001 to 0.004 mol/g, the surface of the composites became coarser and the internal structure became more stratified as more metal ions were added.
 When the ions were added, tensile strength increased.
 The optimal amounts for each ion are as follows: Ca2+ (0.003 mol/g), Fe3+ (0.002 mol/g), and Ag+ (0.001 mol/g).
 The composite films also had better thermal stability.

 Overall, the study showed that metal ions added to Co-PAAS blend composite films can be used as an alternative to reinforce collagenous composite materials.
 These three ions were combined with the Co-PAAS film because of their relevant biological applications.
 Ca2+ is one of the major elements in animal tissues including bone and teeth and has a strong interaction with collagen.
 Next, Fe3+ is an important trace element in the human body and participates in protein chelation.
 Finally, Ag+ has antibacterial properties and can improve the stability and transparency of the Co-PAAS film.